youngboy/engine-docs/source/schema-analytics.md

 description: Understand the performance usage of your GraphQL Schema
 ---

-Engine provides a view into your GraphQL schema at two levels of granularity: full service and per operation.
+Engine provides insight into your GraphQL schema at two levels of granularity: full service and per operation.
 These two views are useful for determining your service and operations behavior across queries per field.
 With cross-query schema knowledge, you are better able to understand the larger context around an individual query in [performance tracing](./performance.html) or [error tracking](./error-tracking.html).

 <h2 id="service">Full Service View</h2>